Frequently Asked Questions

 How does hypnotherapy work?

 During a hypnotherapy session, hypnosis creates a period of focused attention and relaxation.
 While in this relaxed state, an individual can become more self-aware of their thoughts and emotions.
-Through this increased awareness, the root causes of challenges can be identified and addressed appropriately with the help and support of a qualified therapist.
+With this increased awareness, the root causes of challenges can be identified and addressed appropriately with the support of a qualified therapist.
 Unhelpful patterns are consciously and unconsciously replaced by more positive and worthwhile ways of being and living.

 What is hypnosis?